 Painting by James Barry, King Lear Weeping over the Dead Body of Cordelia.
 1786–8, Tate Gallery.

 When Shakespeare’s King Lear utters those words in reaction to his daughter’s refusal to proclaim sycophantic love he sets in motion a causal sequence leading to a greater understanding of himself, of love, of life.
 When I look up on a clear night and observe the stars and perceive the incredible beauty of our existence I’m seldom left without a feeling of awe.
-Awe at this existence of ours, our self awareness, our being.
-Too often in our work life we’re so focused on the task at hand that the wider picture, the context, the reason, is forgotten.
+Awe at this existence of ours, our self-awareness, our being.
+Too often in our work life we’re so focused on the task at hand more so than the wider picture; the context, the reason, is forgotten.
 What are we trying to achieve?
 What does success look like?
 What lateral avenues are available to us?
 How can we “win”?
-The role of self reflection, of introspection, of pure thought is oft resigned to the backwaters of the consciousness and yet it’s in this space that we develop Mihály Csíkszentmihályi’s form of flow.
+The role of self-reflection, of introspection, of pure thought is oft resigned to the backwaters of the consciousness and yet it’s in this space that we develop Mihály Csíkszentmihályi’s form of flow.
 Unconscious immersion, that loss of time and space, of pure creation.
 Creation of our future state, of execution, of “winning”, of our future selves, of a greater understanding.

 Taking time “out” to reflect is one of the most valuable traits that we can learn.
 To take time off to consider, to think, to muse, to imagine, to build new structures in our mind.